gramineproject/gramine/CI-Examples/README.md

 Please do not include any tarball of source code or binaries in the application samples.
-If an application requires downloading the source code or binaries, please provide instructions in the `README.md`, or download them automatically and verify the checksums as part of the build process.
+If an application requires downloading the source code or binaries, please provide instructions in the `README.md`, or download them automatically and verify the hashes as part of the build process.